Skip to Content

 Here are five key costing data items to consider when planning your SKU rationalization initiative.

-1. Confirm bill of material accuracy.
+1. Confirm bill of material and process router accuracy

-2. Determine labor cost.
+2. Determine labor cost

-3. Assign overhead costs.
+3. Assign overhead costs

-4. Measure variable contribution and total gross margins.
+4. Measure variable contribution and total gross margins

-5. Analyze cost to serve.
+5. Analyze cost to serve

 When done right, SKU rationalization has the potential to increase profit margin significantly.
 Once you’ve gotten good data, you can leverage your data analytics tools to reap the benefits of the cost information.